datasnakes/renv/README.md

                                   the original R's package library as a secondary source for loading packages.
   -rp, --recommended_packages BOOLEAN
-                                  This determines whether or not the
+                                  This determines wheather or not the
                                   recommended packages are installed in theR
                                   environment along with the base packages.
-                                  In most cases it's best to keep the default value.
+                                  In most cases it's best to keep thedefault value.
   --clear BOOLEAN                 Deletes the contents of the environment
                                   directory if it already exists, before